-Another challenge that DevOps presents is the use of multiple independent security tools at various stages of development.
+Another cloud security challenge that DevOps presents is the use of multiple independent security tools at various stages of development.
 The undertaking of configuring these tasks is difficult, prompting most organizations to forgo security in some stages.
 Some organizations deploy monitoring tools that essentially perform duplicate tasks, increasing security costs, while other organizations will have too many tools, increasing complexity and slowing down application development and deployment processes.
 This is counterproductive to the DevOps goal of speeding up application development and deployment.

-CNAPP resolves this by enabling organizations to secure their development production processes and infrastructure from end to end.
+A CNAPP resolves this by enabling organizations to secure their development production processes and infrastructure from end to end.
 This means that they can view the holistic security posture from when development artifacts are received to when the application is in production.
 If an issue is identified in production, it can be easily traced back to its origin.
-Having a unified view of all the ongoing processes helps with real-time monitoring of cloud applications and infrastructure, while enabling speedier remediation of issues, such as misconfigurations.
+Having a unified view of all the ongoing processes helps with real-time monitoring of cloud-based applications and infrastructure, while enabling speedier remediation of issues, such as misconfigurations.

 4. Ease of automation

 CI/CD is the heartbeat of modern software development.
-Cloud native applications are the biggest beneficiaries of this agile method of delivery and deployment.
+Cloud-native applications are the biggest beneficiaries of this agile method of delivery and deployment.
 CI/CD relies heavily on end-to-end automation of the delivery process.
 This includes build process automation, test automation, and release automation.
 Even though it makes software development easier and faster, it can cause issues to quickly compound.
 If a misconfiguration or vulnerability isn’t picked up early enough, it can end up in the released version.

 CNAPP solutions can be easily embedded into the CI/CD pipeline and integrated with modern development tools that are already in operation.
 This grants the ability to monitor artifact scanning in the build phase and keep its integrity in check—right up to deployment.
-This also ensures that all images that use the pipeline are vetted and monitored to avoid unauthorized access, all while keeping DevOps moving quickly.
+This also ensures all images that use the pipeline are vetted and monitored to avoid unauthorized access, all while keeping DevOps moving quickly.